-Candidates’ history-taking and physical examination skills are documented by the SP portraying the patient immediately following the encounter, as are doctor-patient communication, interpersonal skills, and professionalism.
+Candidates’ history-taking and physical examination skills are documented by the Standardized (SP) portraying the patient immediately following the encounter, as are doctor-patient communication, interpersonal skills, and professionalism.
 Completed e-SOAP Notes and OMT skills (via a secured electronic recording process) are rated by NBOME trained and approved osteopathic physician examiners.

 Pass or fail results are reported as the overall examination outcome reflecting the osteopathic medical profession standard for undergraduate students preparing for graduation and also for each of the two examination domains.

 Humanistic Domain: Measures skills in doctor-patient communication, interpersonal skills, and professionalism.
 Assessed skills within this domain include:

 - Eliciting information